Craft labor insights in Jacksonville

 Contactability and communication

 The average connection rate in Jacksonville is slightly lower than the national average, it is likely that recruiters and professionals in Jacksonville are connecting less frequently compared to the national trend.
-However, Craft professionals in Jacksonville respond more quickly to recruiter outreach compared to the national average.
-A quicker response time may indicate higher engagement or interest levels among Jacksonville professionals.
-Calls are a more effective communication method in Jacksonville, potentially indicating a preference for direct interaction.
-Emailing as a communication method is consistent across both groups.
+SMS and email are the more effective communication methods in Jacksonville, potentially indicating a preference for direct interaction.

 Union membership

-There is a robust union presence among Electricians and HEOs in Jacksonville, with lower union membership among certain trades, such as Concrete Workers.
+There is a robust union presence among Electricians and HEOs in Jacksonville, with lower union membership among certain trades, such as laborers.

 One-way commute distance

-Most trades in Jacksonville have shorter average commute distances compared to national averages, particularly for Carpenters, Electricians, Laborers, and Welders.
-Addressing longer commutes for Concrete Workers, may improve recruitment and retention efforts for that craft.
+Most trades in Jacksonville have shorter average commute distances compared to national averages, particularly for carpenters, electricians, laborers, and welders.
+Addressing longer commutes may improve recruitment and retention efforts for specific crafts.

 Migration